Gio-Choi/gio-choi.github.io/_pages/about.md

 ---
 <br>

 Hi there.
-Welcome to my website!
+Welcome to my website.
 My name is Jiwoong Choi, and you can call me Gio.
 I'm currently pursuing a Master's in [Computational Social Science](https://macss.uchicago.edu) at [The University of Chicago](https://www.uchicago.edu), having earned a Bachelor of Engineering in Computer Science and Bachelor of Arts in Economics.

-My research spans multi-agent-based modeling, causal inference, and automated social science.
-In my journey to discover my true research passion, I’ve explored various fields through internships at Cisco, MSCI (Morgan Stanley Capital International), the United Nations, and PwC.

-These experiences inspired me to enroll in the Computational Social Science program at UChicago, where I’m actively working on innovative projects as a research assistant at the [Knowledge Lab](https://knowledgelab.org) under [Prof. James Evans](https://news.uchicago.edu/profile/james-evans).
+My research focuses on **AI and the science of science**, combining large-scale data analysis, causal inference, and LLM-based simulations to uncover the social and epistemic mechanisms underlying scientific discovery and innovation.
 Please take a look at my [Projects](/publications/) and [CV](https://drive.google.com/file/d/18elLI9OWUe9iell2gJRy6_OydHcbhJZL/view?usp=sharing) (last updated Sep 2025), and feel free to reach out to me. [giochoi@uchicago.edu](mailto:giochoi@uchicago.edu)